Toa Baja, Puerto Rico

 • Christmas Festival – December

-Places To Visit:
+Places To Visit

 Ruins Hacienda Santa Elena

-• Isla de Cabras – Goat Island
+• Isla de Cabras - Goat Island: A small island with beaches and historical sites.

-• Punta Salinas Public Beach
+• Punta Salinas Public Beach: A popular beach destination.

-• Nuestra Señora del Carmen Catholic Church
+• Nuestra Señora del Carmen Church: A church known for its architectural beauty.

 Distinguished Citizens:

-• Virgilio Dávila – Puerto Rican poet.
+• Virgilio Dávila: A renowned Puerto Rican poet.

 Toa Baja Public Schools.